Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Methodology: A Framework for AI-Resilient Assessment

-A semi-open-ended project addresses this limitation by constraining the solution space through two mechanisms: (1) specifying a particular dataset or problem instance, and (2) defining deterministic success criteria (e.g., ``achieve $>90\%$ F1-score on this held-out test set'').
-This design forces engagement with a potentially out-of-distribution task, where the model cannot simply retrieve memorized solutions or exploit dataset artifacts.
-The deterministic evaluation metric further prevents the model from optimizing for plausibility (a subjective, perplexity-driven objective) rather than correctness (an objective, task-specific objective).
-By narrowing the optimization landscape to a specific, well-defined problem, semi-open-ended assessments compel students to demonstrate competency on the \textit{assigned} task, yielding a more reliable and robust measure of their problem-solving ability \cite{Ullah2020}.
+When presented with a fully open-ended problem (e.g., "analyze a dataset of your choice"), the unconstrained solution space allows the model to select a problem instance within its training distribution, where memorized patterns can be exploited as shortcuts \cite{Du2022Shortcut}.
+Research demonstrates that LLMs consistently follow the path of least resistance, preferring low-perplexity sequences that align with their training data and avoiding complex reasoning when simpler alternatives exist \cite{Tang2023Lazy, Sanyal2025Path, Huang2025Verbatim}.
+Consequently, students can trivially delegate open-ended tasks to AI, leveraging the model's ability to produce outputs that exhibit the surface characteristics of original thought without genuine novel reasoning \cite{kirk2024understanding, mohammadi2024creativity}.
+This delegation is difficult to police, as AI detection tools are notoriously unreliable and easily evaded through simple paraphrasing techniques \cite{Krishna2023, Erol2025}.
+A semi-structured assessment with deterministic success criteria eliminates this degree of freedom, forcing engagement with the specific problem at hand rather than a self-selected, AI-tractable variant.

-In summary, the adversarial robustness of semi-open-ended assessments stems from their resistance to the fundamental optimization behavior of LLMs: the tendency to exploit shortcuts, memorize training data patterns, and follow paths of least resistance.
-By constraining the problem space and imposing deterministic evaluation, we force both students and AI tools to engage with the specific complexities of the task, providing a more authentic measure of competency in an AI-saturated educational environment. \end{proof}
+A semi-structured assessment addresses this limitation by constraining the solution space through two mechanisms: (1) specifying a particular dataset or problem instance, and (2) defining deterministic success criteria (e.g., "achieve $>90\%$ F1-score on this held-out test set").
+These constraints prevent students from trivially delegating the task to AI, as the specified problem instance may lie outside the model's training distribution, where memorized solutions and dataset artifacts cannot be exploited.
+The deterministic evaluation metric further ensures that students must optimize for correctness—an objective, task-specific criterion—rather than relying on AI-generated outputs that merely appear plausible.
+By narrowing the problem space to a specific, well-defined task, semi-structured assessments compel meaningful student engagement and skill practice, yielding a more reliable measure of competency while encouraging deeper material engagement \cite{Ullah2020}.